What is a virtual assistant?

 For real estate

-One of the most established brands in this space is MyOutDesk, which offers realtors everything from general virtual assistance, to help with phone prospecting and sales calls, to customer service, to marketing services.
-Pricing starts at $873.50 biweekly.
+One of the most established brands in this space is MyOutDesk, which offers realtors everything from general virtual assistance, to help with phone prospecting and sales calls, to customer support, to marketing services.
+Pricing starts at $1,788/month.

 Virtual assistants are still relatively new in the legal industry, and most law firms will hire virtual legal assistants individually, rather than approach a large company.
 If you own a law practice and don’t know where to start your search, try the International Virtual Assistants Association, a non-profit organization dedicated to connecting qualified, skilled virtual assistants with clients.